danielcbit/apcctrl/doc/manual/manual.rst

     in seconds between messages requesting logged in users to get off the system during a power failure.
 This timer starts only when the UPS is running on batteries.
-The default is 300 seconds (5 minutes). apcupsd sends the annoy messages by invoking the apccontrol script with the ``annoyme`` argument.
+The default is 300 seconds (5 minutes). apcctrl sends the annoy messages by invoking the apccontrol script with the ``annoyme`` argument.
 The default is to send a wall message on Unix systems and a popup message in Windows.